Digital Eye Strain in Toronto

 Our Location

-We are located in Toronto’s Yorkville neighbourhood in the second building, just east of Avenue Road.
-The “151” sign on the building is located above the doors, which can be difficult to see when you are on the south side of the street.
+We are located in Toronto’s Yorkville neighbourhood in the second building just east of Avenue Road.
+Look for the “151” sign on the building right above the doors, which may be easier to see from the North side of the street

 For more detailed location information and parking assistance, please click here.